O Boticário: Products

-O Boticário’s product lines consist of approximately 480 items, divided into the following categories: body care, facial care, sun care, makeup, deodorizing colognes, deodorants, soaps and shampoos.
+O Boticário's product lines consist of approximately 480 items, divided into the following categories: body care, facial care, sun care, makeup, deodorizing colognes, deodorants, soaps and shampoos.

-Amazonian plants such as açaí, cupuaçu, carnaúba, guaraná, cashew, and passion flower; gums extracted from algae and vegetal extracts, such as arnica and urucum, are among the active ingredients present in the brand’s products.
+Amazonian plants such as açaí, cupuaçu, carnaúba, guaraná, cashew, and passion flower; gums extracted from algae and vegetal extracts, such as arnica and urucum, are among the active ingredients present in the brand's products.

 Collaborations

-O Boticário joined an exclusive partnership with Netflix in November 2022 with the launch of cosmetics products inspired by the series La Casa de Papel, Stranger Things and Sex Education.
+O Boticário joined an exclusive partnership with Netflix in November 2022 with the launch of cosmetics products inspired by the series Money Heist, Stranger Things and Sex Education.

 Controversy

-In May 2015, the company launched in Brazil a campaign titled "Toda Forma de Amor" (Every Kind of Love), made for Brazilian Valentine's Day (celebrated every June 12, the day before the Saint Anthony of Padua festivities), the campaign presented heterosexual and homosexual couples embracing and exchanging gifts of the brand.
+In May 2015, the company launched in Brazil a campaign titled "Toda Forma de Amor" (Every Kind of Love), made for Brazilian Valentine's Day (celebrated annually as Dia dos Namorados on 12 June, the day before the Saint Anthony of Padua festivities), the campaign presented heterosexual and homosexual couples embracing and exchanging gifts of the brand.
 The video generated huge repercussion, mainly in social networks.
-The commercial, uploaded on YouTube, earned more than three million views and had more than 360,000 likes, against over 180,000 dislikes (until June 6, 2015).
+The commercial, uploaded on YouTube, earned more than three million views and had more than 360,000 likes, against over 180,000 dislikes (until 6 June 2015).

 Among conservative sectors of society, however, the campaign had negative repercussions.
-There have been calls for boycotting the brand by people like Silas Malafaia and homophobic statements in social networks.
+There have been calls for boycotting the brand by people like pastor Silas Malafaia and homophobic statements in social networks.
 The National Council for Self-Regulatory Advertising (Conar) has also received inunerous complaints and initiated a process to verify possible abuses against the consumer in the advertising campaign of the company.
-On July 16, however, Conar decided to file a lawsuit against the video.
+On 16 July, however, Conar decided to file a lawsuit against the video.
 The rapporteur of the process emphasized in his vote: "Don't count on publicity to omit the reality."

-Boticário replied that "the proposal of the 'Couples' campaign, which was first broadcast on May 24, is to address, with respect and sensitivity, the current resonance about the most different forms of love regardless of age, race, gender or sexual orientation—represented by the pleasure of giving the person you love a gift on Valentine's Day."
+Boticário replied that "the proposal of the 'Couples' campaign, which was first broadcast on 24 May, is to address, with respect and sensitivity, the current resonance about the most different forms of love regardless of age, race, gender or sexual orientation—represented by the pleasure of giving the person you love a gift on Valentine's Day."
 In an article published on the UOL Economia website, journalist James Cimino also pointed to inconsistencies in the brand's boycott movement as large multinationals—such as Apple, Microsoft, Google, HP, Intel, Facebook, The Coca-Cola Company, Colgate-Palmolive, Disney, Twitter, Visa, MasterCard, Starbucks, Nike, Xerox, Levi's, Gillette, Absolut, Amazon.com, Ray-Ban, Gap, American Airlines, Tiffany & Co., Budweiser and others—also support the LGBT movement, but were not threatened with boycott claims.
-A tumblr called "Aproveita e Boicota Também" (Boycott These As Well) was created to bring together all the brands that support the gay movement and should be avoided by homophobes.